devlongs/devlongs/README.md

 I have a strong passion for blockchain technology and its potential to revolutionize the way we conduct business and exchange value.
 Active member of the Ethereum and Go community and contribute to open-source projects.

 I also enjoy building robust backend services with Go.
-Apart from coding, I love to hangout with family anf friends.
+Apart from coding, I love to hangout with family and friends.